-2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?
+2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs? (refer to PTA question 3.8).

 This system does not collect or process or store SSNs.

 2.3c How is PII/PHI safeguarded in accordance with OMB Memorandum M-06-15?